BilalBrohi/BilalBrohi/README.md

 - 👋 Hi, I’m @BilalBrohi
-- 👀 I’m interested in Frontend development , Web designing & Python.
+- 👀 I’m interested in Frontend development.
 - 📫 How to reach me bilalkhanbrohi9@gmail.com
 <!---
 BilalBrohi/BilalBrohi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.